ryantd42/NY-Legislative-Git/2023/S6483B-2023/bill.md

   7. Upon  termination  from  DROP, such affected members shall receive their deferred payments, and shall also begin to receive their previous- ly determined pensions.
+  8. This legislation will expire five years after the date it becomes a law with the provision that all members who  entered  into  DROP  before that date will be allowed to finish their elected DROP period.
   Section  212  of  the  Retirement  and  Social  Security Law generally prevents service retirees from receiving salaries of more  than  $35,000 for public employment before attaining age 65.
-This proposal would allow members to receive a full salary and retirement benefits  SIMULTANEOUSLY for up to five years.
+This proposal would allow members  to receive a full salary and retirement benefits SIMULTANEOUSLY for up to three years.
   The Partial Lump Sum program  currently  allows  NYSLPFRS  members  to receive  lump  sums up to 25% of the present value of their pensions.
-In combination  with  this  proposal,  an affected member could potentially receive a lump sum exceeding 65% of the present value of their  pension.
+In combination with this proposal, an  affected  member  could  potentially receive  a lump sum exceeding 50% of the present value of their pension.
  This significantly reduces the value of ongoing  pension  payments  over the member's remaining lifetime.
-  If this bill is enacted during the 2024 Legislative Session, we antic- ipate that there will be an increase of approximately $17 million in the annual contributions of the State of New York for the fiscal year ending March 31, 2025.
-In future years, this cost will vary but is expected  to average  2.3%  of salary of the affected police officers employed by the New York State Division of State Police.
-  In addition to the annual contributions discussed above, there will be past service costs which would depend on the current  salary,  age,  and length of service of the affected members.
-It is estimated that the past service  cost  per  member would average approximately 75% of salary for the affected members.
-This  past  service  cost  of  approximately  $519 million will be borne by the State of New York as a one-time payment and assumes that payment will be made on March 1, 2025.
+  If this bill is enacted during the 2024 Legislative Session, we antic- ipate  that  there  will be past service costs which would depend on the current salary, age, and length of service of the affected members.
+It is estimated that the past service cost per member would average approx- imately  100% of salary for the affected members.
+This past service cost of approximately $392 million will be borne by the State of New York  as a  one-time  payment  and  assumes that payment will be made on March 1, 2025.
- S. 6483--A  5

   If the anticipated retirement experience of members who  are  eligible for  this  benefit  changes  significantly in the future, there would be additional increases in employer costs.
   Further, we anticipate additional administrative  costs  to  implement the provisions of this legislation.
-  These estimated costs are based on 4,833 affected members employed  by the  New  York  State  Division  of  State Police, with annual salary of approximately $660 million as of March 31, 2023.
+  These  estimated costs are based on 2,274 affected members employed by the New York State Division of  State  Police,  with  annual  salary  of approximately $373 million as of March 31, 2023.
   Summary of relevant resources:
   Membership  data as of March 31, 2023 was used in measuring the impact of the proposed change, the same data used in the April 1, 2023 actuari- al valuation.
 Distributions and other statistics can  be  found  in  the 2023  Report  of the Actuary and the 2023 Annual Comprehensive Financial Report.
   The actuarial assumptions and methods used are described in  the  2023 Annual  Report  to  the  Comptroller  on  Actuarial Assumptions, and the Codes, Rules and Regulations  of  the  State  of  New  York:  Audit  and Control.
+ S. 6483--B  5

   The Market Assets and GASB Disclosures are found in the March 31, 2023 New  York  State  and  Local  Retirement System Financial Statements and Supplementary Information.
   I am a member of the American Academy of Actuaries and meet the Quali- fication Standards to render the actuarial opinion contained herein.